snijderlab/stitch/README.md

 ### Testing

 There are some unit tests provided.
-These can be found in the 'tests' file.
+These can be found in the 'tests' folder.
 To run the unit tests run (from the root folder):

 ```
-dotnet test tests\small_tests
-dotnet test tests\batchfiles
+dotnet test tests
 ```